sdlab-naist/website/README.en.md

     ```
     A directory named `content/en/project/title-of-your-project` will be created.

-2. Edit `index.md` in the generated directory and discribe the project.
+2. Edit `index.md` in the generated directory and describe the project.
     The following items must be specified.
     - `title`: Title of the post.
     - `authors`: Author of the post (in the form `firstname-lastname`, specified when the user was created)